-In addition to older adults (over 65 years), pregnant women, Aboriginal or Torres Strait Islander peoples (aged 6 months to 4 years, or over 15 years), as well as adults with the following medical conditions may be eligible for a free influenza vaccine each year:
+In addition to older adults (over 65 years), pregnant women, Aboriginal or Torres Strait Islander peoples (aged 6 months and over), as well as adults with the following medical conditions may be eligible for a free influenza vaccine each year:

 - Cardiac disease

 - Diabetes and other metabolic disorders

 - Renal disease

 Note that other groups of adults (e.g. travellers to other countries, workers in aged care facilities) are also at-risk, but are not eligible for a free influenza vaccine under the National Immunisation Program (NIP).